breakin/snestistics/docs/tutorial-2.md

 Jumps to annotated function
 ---------------------------
-So lets search for the word JoyPad1 in the generated assembly source.
+So let's search for the word JoyPad1 in the generated assembly source.
 We only get one hit (not counting the annotated function itself):
 ~~~~~~~~~~
 label_8082C5:
     /* *I 00 0000 8082C5 20 CC 82    */ jsr.W label_8082CC